 For example, a fixed-rate loan may be good for those who want to plant their roots and have the reliability of an interest rate that never changes.
-But for those who are purchasing a starter home or have a lifestyle that involves constant moving, an adjustable rate mortgage may better meet their needs.
-Read on to learn more about adjustable rate mortgages to determine if this loan option will fit into your lifestyle and best help you reach your financial goals.
+But for those who are purchasing a starter home or have a lifestyle of constant change, an adjustable rate mortgage (or ARM loan) may better meet their needs.
+Read on to decide whether an ARM is right for you.

 How Does An ARM Loan Work?

 As the name suggests, an adjustable rate mortgage is a home loan with an interest rate that adjusts over time based on market conditions.
 With a 30-year term, an ARM’s initial rate is fixed for a specified number of years at the beginning of the loan term and then adjusts for the remainder of the term.

 But before we can discuss ARM loans, there are a few terms to understand:

 Index is an economic indicator used to calculate interest rate adjustments for ARM loans.
 The index rate can increase or decrease at any time.
 As of this writing, the two most commonly used indexes are the London Interbank Offered Rate (LIBOR) for conventional loans and the Constant Maturity for loans backed by the U.S. government.

 Margin is a percentage point predetermined by your lender that remains the same throughout the life of the loan.
 It’s used to determine the interest rate for loans.
 Once the initial fixed-rate term ends on an adjustable rate mortgage, the interest rate typically adjusts annually, and this new rate is determined by adding the index to the margin.
 Although this may cause the interest rate to increase, there are caps on how much it can increase.

 Initial cap is the maximum amount that the interest rate can adjust the first time it’s changed after the fixed period.